-- 2.2.1.2 Forecasted growth to the horizon of this Plan will be allocated based on the following: - a) the vast majority of growth will be directed to settlement areas that: - i. have a delineated built boundary; - ii. have existing or planned municipal water and waste water systems; and - iii. can support the achievement of complete communities; - c) within settlement areas, growth will be focused in: - i. delineated built-up areas; - ii. strategic growth areas; - iii. locations with existing or planned transit, with a priority on higher order transit where it exists or is planned; and - iv. areas with existing or planned public service facilities; - d) Development will be directed to settlement areas, except where the policies of this Plan permit otherwise; - 2.2.1.3 Upper- and single-tier municipalities will undertake integrated planning to manage forecasted growth to the horizon of this Plan, which will: - a) establish a hierarchy of settlement areas, and of areas within settlement areas, in accordance with policy 2.2.1.2; - c) provide direction for an urban form that will optimize infrastructure, particularly along transit and transportation corridors, to support the achievement of complete communities through a more compact built form; - 2.2.1.4.
-Applying the policies of this Plan will support the achievement of complete communities that: - a) feature a diverse mix of land uses, including residential and employment uses, and convenient access to local stores, services, and public service facilities; - b) improve social equity and overall quality of life, including human health, for people of all ages, abilities, and incomes; - c) provide a diverse range and mix of housing options, including additional residential units and affordable housing, to accommodate people at all stages of life, and to accommodate the needs of all household sizes and incomes;
+- 2.2.1.2 Forecasted growth to the horizon of this Plan will be allocated based on the following: - a) the vast majority of growth will be directed to settlement areas that: - i. have a delineated built boundary; - ii. have existing or planned municipal water and waste water systems; and - iii. can support the achievement of complete communities; - c) within settlement areas, growth will be focused in: - i. delineated built-up areas; - ii. strategic growth areas; - iii. locations with existing or planned transit, with a priority on higher order transit where it exists or is planned; and, - iv. areas with existing or planned public service facilities; - d) Development will be directed to settlement areas, except where the policies of this Plan permit otherwise; - 2.2.1.3 Upper- and single-tier municipalities will undertake integrated planning to manage forecasted growth to the horizon of this Plan, which will: - a) establish a hierarchy of settlement areas, and of areas within settlement areas, in accordance with policy 2.2.1.2; - b) provide direction for an urban form that will optimize infrastructure, particularly along transit and transportation corridors, to support the achievement of complete communities through a more compact built form; - 2.2.1.4.
+Applying the policies of this Plan will support the achievement of complete communities that: - a) feature a diverse mix of land uses, including residential and employment uses, and convenient access to local stores, services, and public service facilities;

-- d) expand convenient access to: - i. a range of transportation options, including options for the safe, comfortable and convenient use of active transportation; - ii. public service facilities, co-located and integrated in community hubs: - iii. an appropriate supply of safe, publicly-accessible open spaces, parks, trails, and other recreational facilities; and - iv. healthy, local, and affordable food options, including through urban agriculture; - e) provide for a more compact built form and a vibrant public realm, including public open spaces; - 2.2.2.1 By the time the next municipal comprehensive review is approved and in effect, and for each year thereafter, the applicable minimum intensification target is as follows: - a) A minimum of 50 per cent of all residential development occurring annually within each of the Cities of Barrie, Brantford, Guelph, Hamilton, Orillia and Peterborough and the Regions of Durham, Halton, Niagara, Peel, Waterloo and York will be within the delineated built-up area; - 2.2.2.3 All municipalities will develop a strategy to achieve the minimum intensification target and intensification throughout delineated built-up areas, which will: - a) identify strategic growth areas to support achievement of the intensification target and recognize them as a key focus for development; - b) identify the appropriate type and scale of development in strategic growth areas and transition of built form to adjacent areas; - c) encourage intensification generally throughout the delineated built-up area; - d) ensure lands are zoned and development is designed in a manner that supports the achievement of complete communities; - e) prioritize planning and investment in infrastructure and public service facilities that will support intensification; and - f) be implemented through official plan policies and designations, updated zoning and other supporting documents.
+- b) improve social equity and overall quality of life, including human health, for people of all ages, abilities, and incomes; - c) provide a diverse range and mix of housing options, including additional residential units and affordable housing, to accommodate people at all stages of life, and to accommodate the needs of all household sizes and incomes; - d) expand convenient access to: - i. a range of transportation options, including options for the safe, comfortable and convenient use of active transportation; - ii. public service facilities, co-located and integrated in community hubs; - iii. an appropriate supply of safe, publicly-accessible open spaces, parks, trails, and other recreational facilities; and - iv. healthy, local, and affordable food options, including through urban agriculture; - e) provide for a more compact built form and a vibrant public realm, including public open spaces; - f) Mitigate and adapt to the impact of a changing climate, Improve resilience and reduce greenhouse gas emissions, and contribute to environmental sustainability; and, - g) Integrate green infrastructure and appropriate low impact development. - 2.2.2.1 By the time the next municipal comprehensive review is approved and in effect, and for each year thereafter, the applicable minimum intensification target is as follows: - a) A minimum of 50 per cent of all residential development occurring annually within each of the Cities of Barrie, Brantford, Guelph, Hamilton, Orillia and Peterborough and the Regions of Durham, Halton, Niagara, Peel, Waterloo and York will be within the delineated built-up area; - 2.2.2.3 All municipalities will develop a strategy to achieve the minimum intensification target and intensification throughout delineated built-up areas, which will: - a) identify strategic growth areas to support achievement of the intensification target and recognize them as a key focus for development; - b) identify the appropriate type and scale of development in strategic growth areas and transition of built form to adjacent areas; - c) encourage intensification generally throughout the delineated built-up area; - d) ensure lands are zoned and development is designed in a manner